Personal Loans for Debt Consolidation: Rates, Best Lenders & How to Qualify

 Here's an important distinction: a "personal loan" and a "debt consolidation loan" are often the exact same product with different marketing.
 Both are unsecured installment loans with fixed interest rates and monthly payments.
 The only difference is that debt consolidation loans are specifically marketed for paying off existing debts.

 Some lenders may offer direct creditor payment as a feature of their debt consolidation loans, where they send the funds directly to your creditors rather than depositing them into your account.
-However, this is simply a convenience feature—you can use any personal loan for debt consolidation purposes.
+However, this is simply a convenience feature.
+You can use any personal loan for debt consolidation purposes.

 How Personal Loans for Debt Consolidation Work